imagej/imagej.github.io/pages/Iterative_Deconvolve_3D.md

 The [website](http://www.optinav.com/Iterative-Deconvolve-3D.htm) document this plugin; please refer to it.

-The plugin was also the subject of a conference paper: {% include citation last='Dougherty' first='R.' title='Extensions of DAMAS and Benefits and Limitations of Deconvolution in Beamforming' journal='11th AIAA/CEAS Aeroacoustics Conference (26th AIAA Aeroacoustics Conference)' date='2005' %} .
+The plugin was also the subject of a conference paper: {% include citation last='Dougherty ' first='R. ' title='Extensions of DAMAS and Benefits and Limitations of Deconvolution in Beamforming ' journal='11th AIAA/CEAS Aeroacoustics Conference (26th AIAA Aeroacoustics Conference) ' date='2005 ' %} .

 ## See also